pkp/pkp-docs/getting-found-staying-found/en/getting-found-appendix-1-DOAJ.md

 **42) Enter the URL where this information can be found.**

+* If you include your plagiarism screening policy on a page on your OJS site, enter the URL for the page.

 **43) What is the average number of weeks between submission and publication?**

 * You should include a number here for the average number of weeks taken by your journal from submission of the paper to online publication.